tekniskamuseet/Creators-Toolkit/README.md

 ### Split video using Splitter

+> [!CAUTION]
+> If your file is 8K and more than 50 gb, it is advised to use Splitter, otherwise you can play it directly in C-Play provided the video file is in the same path on all nodes.

 1. On **Master**
 2. Launch `Splitter_GUI.exe` from `D:\Splitter2020\bin`
 3. Configure using `tekniska_mono_split.xml` in `D:\SGCT\V2\` if you are running mono, otherwise use `tekniska_stereo_split.xml`.